abradley2/graphql-fun/README.md

 sync in an organized way.
 I didn't like directly piping redux actions and diff because that doesn't really give the client the ability to correct when things are wrong.

+What if your client goes alone but you still want them to make edits and then try to get the server caught up when it reconnects.

+Then when the client is disconnected we simply tell it to apply the mutations to itself, and it already has a mechanism for that anyway